SarveshVGharat/SarveshVGharat.github.io/_pages/home.md

 Besides my academic pursuits, I have a passion for probability and enjoy delving into its intricacies.
 When I'm not immersed in research, you'll often find me on the football or cricket field, enjoying the thrill of these sports.

-I'm grateful to have some awseome mentors in past along with the opportunities that have come my way, having received Ph.D. offers from all the universities I applied to.
+I'm grateful to have some awesome mentors in past along with the opportunities that have come my way, having received Ph.D. offers from all the universities I applied to.
 I'm excited to continue my academic journey and explore new horizons in research.

 Thank you for visiting my corner of the web.
 Feel free to explore my academic interests and reach out if you share a passion for any of these areas.

 Let's connect and learn together.

-Note: Currently closed for any new collaborations
+Note: Only open to collaborate on Kaggle challenges